wandb/docs/docs/guides/track/log/log-tables.md

 #### Adding data to resumed runs

-You can also add data incrementally to resumed runs.
-The following code snippet updates a W&B table by loading an existing table from an artifact, retrieving the last row of data for resuming, and adding updated metrics.
-The table is then reinitialized for compatibility, and the updated version is logged back to W&B.
+You can incrementally update a W&B table in resumed runs by loading an existing table from an artifact, retrieving the last row of data, and adding the updated metrics.
+After reinitializing the table for compatibility, log the updated version back to W&B.

 ```python
 # Load the existing table from the artifact